We’re not backpackers nor do we travel luxuriously. Our travel style falls somewhere in between.

 – I usually do the planning since I’m pretty OCD and Sly is just happy with whatever I choose.
 Sly usually does the reserving and follow-up.

 We are definitely off-the-beaten track sort of travelers.
 If we can avoid being around fellow tourists, especially tour groups of any kind, then that’s usually our choice.
-Of course we like to see check-in-the-box sites like the Eiffel Tower or Empire State Building, but that is never the focus of our travels, more like the side note.
+Of course we like to see check-in-the-box sites like the Eiffel Tower or the Empire State Building, but that is never the focus of our travels, more like the side note.
 Even in the most touristy locations, there always seems to be a better, more local/out-of the way/secret/hidden trail or vantage point or approach — these are the types of places and experiences we seek.
 Our favorite accommodations and activities allow us to interact with local culture, integrate nature, cook local food for ourselves, and meet local people.

 If this sounds nothing like you, then you probably won’t find any of my recommendations (or blog) relevant at all.
 The latter most likely being true for most visitors of this site.
 In fact you will probably be very disappointed (if you aren’t already) when you roll up into a kitschy old cabin that I have described as ‘charming’ only to find out that it is in the middle of nowhere and does not have indoor plumbing.